 Traditional side dishes include Sauerkraut and Kartoffelbrei (mashed potatoes) or slices of dark rye and caraway bread.
 Bratkartoffeln (fried potatoes) in the Pfalz region often involve small chunks of liver sausage, a dish known in local dialect as Gebreedelde.

 None of these make for a very light lunch, however, so if you’d prefer something that won’t send you to sleep afterwards, order a Vesperbrett, a snack platter comprising various cold cuts such as blood or liver sausage, cured ham and brawn, plus cheeses, bread and perhaps a potato salad on the side – a great way to sample local delicacies that are often homemade.
-For an even more adventurous snack, close to the French border, Weinbergschecken (vineyard snails) are also a local specialty.
+Close to the French border, Weinbergschecken (vineyard snails) are also a popular specialty.

-Vegetarian options aren’t generally plentiful in this region, but include Gequellde mit weißem Kees, a jacket potato topped with quark, onions and chives; and Flammkuchen, known in French as tarte flambée, a sort of French-German pizza with a very thin crust and crème fraîche topping (just make sure you don’t order one with ham on!).
-In autumn, you’d do well to get your hands on a slice of Zwiebelkuchen, or onion tart, which goes down particularly well with a glass of Federweißer.
+Vegetarian options aren’t generally plentiful in this region, but options include Gequellde mit weißem Kees, a jacket potato topped with quark, onions and chives; and Flammkuchen, known in French as tarte flambée, a sort of French-German pizza with a very thin crust and crème fraîche topping – just make sure you don’t order one with ham on.
+Come Autumn, you’d do well to get your hands on a slice of Zwiebelkuchen, or onion tart, which goes down particularly well with a glass of Federweißer.
 (See What to Drink section above.)

 The Pfalz also has a strong history in fish farming, and though today it’s less ubiquitous, fish is still a regional specialty, and you’ll often find locally farmed fish on the menu, from trout (Forelle) to zander (Zander) and carp (Karpfen).
 As well as being served fresh, either baked, poached (blau) or pan-fried and served with salad and potatoes, you can also find dried or pickled fish to snack on.
 Be warned: order your fish blau and it’ll most likely turn up whole, eyeballs and all.